MatthewReid854/reliability/docs/Development roadmap.rst

 The following development roadmap is the current task list and implementation plan for the Python reliability library.
 I welcome the addition of new suggestions, both large and small, as well as help with writing the code if you feel that you have the ability.
 This roadmap is regularly changing and you may see some things remain on here for a while without progressing, while others may be prioritized at short notice.
 If you have a suggested feature or you find a bug, please raise an `Issue <https://github.com/MatthewReid854/reliability/issues>`_ on Github or email me (alpha.reliability@gmail.com) and I will endeavour to either add it rapidly (for simple tasks and bug fixes) or add it to the roadmap.
 The current release schedule is approximately every 6 to 8 weeks.

-**Planned for version 0.5.7 (around July 2021)**

--    Provide ax argument so that plots which normally make a new figure (such as in Fit_Everything and ALT_Fitters) will instead plot on the axes they are given.
-This will enable subplots of things that normally occur in their own figure.

 **Planned for version 0.5.8 (around October 2021)**

 -    Correct the formatting in the API docs for every function - still need to do ALT_fitters, Convert_data, Datasets, PoF, Utils